aashiqumar/LocalLibSync/README.md

 ## 💡 Tips

 - Test your build command manually in the terminal before entering it in LocalLibSync.
-- For Angular projects, the command is usually:
+- For Angular projects, the command is usually is:

   ```bash
   ng build <your-lib-name>